Key Takeaways

 There is no legal entitlement for emergency leave.

 If an employee is required to work weekends or on public holidays, the company may offer them the option of taking a different day off as a substitute.
 It is sometimes referred to as “time-off in lieu”.
+Thus, if staff are required to work on public holidays, employers are obliged to either pay the overtime rate or grant replacement leave.

 Such leave is also sometimes offered to employees who are not eligible for overtime pay, i.e. employees earning above RM4,000 per month as defined by the Employment Act 1955.
 For this class of employees, there is no legal entitlement for replacement leave.

+When an employee loses a loved one in the course of their employment with the company, the company may offer paid time off in the form of compassionate leave.
 This gesture allows employees time to grieve and return to work with a clear mind.
 A normal compassionate leave policy would include three to seven days of leave per year.
+There is no legal entitlement for compassionate leave.

 Study leave is normally granted when an employee is taking a short course that is regarded as beneficial to the organization.
 Such leave may also be granted if the employee is taking examinations towards a certification that will upgrade their expertise and/or professionalism in their career.
+There is no legal entitlement for study leave.

 Taking time off for volunteering is increasingly popular among employees who want to support the community and contribute back to society.
 At the same time, companies also want to highlight their social values and mission to do good in the world.
+With this in mind, more and more companies are including paid leave for employees to do social volunteering projects.
+Such projects can also be part of the company’s corporate social responsibility agenda to encourage more employees to participate.
+There is no legal entitlement for volunteer leave.

+For whatever reason, employees may want to take leave even though they may not have enough paid leave days left.
+Or an employee may want to take an extended sabbatical from work.
 In this case, the organization can offer the employee the option to take unpaid leave.
 Depending on the organization, there is much leeway on how the unpaid leave policy is implemented.
 Some companies may offer up to six months’ unpaid leave, while others may not even give the option.
+There is no legal entitlement for unpaid leave.

 If you’re looking to manage leave policies for your business, BrioHR helps you get started in a fuss-free, user-friendly way.
 BrioHR’s leave function is mobile-ready so employees can apply for leave wherever they are, and managers can also approve them easily.